“Vorrei alcuni gelati!”

 ?Yes please!
 Si`?

 Bilingualism is the ability to speak two languages.
-There are many languages spoken in homes across New Zealand and the most recent data from the 2006 census indicates that more than half a million people speak a language other than English at home.
-That makes over 16% of the total population of New Zealand bilingual.
-In fact, there are over 100,000 kiwis who speak 3 or more languages.
-Anecdotal evidence suggests that bilingualism is becoming more prominent, as it becomes more valued in our society.
+Over 200 languages are spoken in Australia and the most recent data from the Australian Bureau of Statistics (2001) indicates that more than 2.8 million people speak a language other than English at home.
+Although no clear data is available about the number of bilinguals in Australia, anecdotal evidence suggests that bilingualism is becoming more prominent, as it becomes more valued in our society.

 The benefits of learning two languages as a child are widely reported.
 As a young child, the brain is constantly making new connections, making the acquisition of language much easier than it is for older children and adults.
 As with the development of the ‘mother tongue’ or first language, for young children learning a second language is simply about being immersed in it.
 “It doesn’t take more energy or brain space,” explains Anneliese Hastings, a Speech Pathologist with over 20 years’ experience working with children in mainstream schools and special education settings.

 Ms Hastings has spent the last 30 years trying to learn her father’s language (German). “[Bilingualism] was not something promoted when I was a child.”
 With a passion for working with children from multicultural backgrounds, she recognises the importance of bilingualism beyond speech and language development.
 “Some research still tends to be a little negative regarding the slowing down some of milestones.
 I believe very, very strongly that this is of little significance compared to the social value and the benefits of bilingualism.”

 Bilingualism has been reported to benefit children in many ways, none less than helping the development of their first language.
 An increased ability to ‘multi-task’ (do more than one thing at a time), focus concentration, think analytically and solve problems has also been reported.
 Just as importantly, learning two languages fosters greater awareness of and respect for other cultures.